PROJECT JAGRITI UPDATES

 || Project Jagriti in Rajasthan ||

-When we visualized how project Jagriti was supposed to pan out, we could never imagine the storm that was about to take over the world; During the uncertain times of the COVID’19 pandemic, we travelled from Delhi all the way to Barmer and its surrounding villages located in remote and difficult areas.
+When we visualised how project Jagriti was supposed to pan out, we never imagined to find ourselves in the remotest deserts in Rajasthan; during the uncertain times of the COVID’19 pandemic, we travelled from Delhi all the way to Barmer and its surrounding villages located in remote and difficult areas.
 The reason for venturing so far from home was our firm belief that the project had to reach these women artisans who were in genuine need of them and would truly benefit from the digital literacy sessions and the smartphones that we would be giving.
 It was a great responsibility on our shoulders to ensure that the smart phones reach these women who had a tremendous will to work and who would use the phones as a means of increasing their productivity and financial earnings.
 We believed that the smallest of change at the grassroots could fan out to a wider ripple effect.
-Months later after weeks on weeks of planning, our roadmap was set, a myriad of villages all stemming from a humble town called Barmer was to be our starting point for implementing this project, hoping to further the dynamic of the rural woman and entrepreneurship.
+Months later after weeks on weeks of planning, our roadmap was set, we planned to cover a network of villages with Barmer as our starting point.
+Our aim was to further the dynamic of the rural woman and entrepreneurship.

 The highlights of the project were women associated with the NGO - GVCS.
 These women specialized in embroidery and appliqué work and were in a dire need for a means to sell their handicrafts online to broaden their horizons and diversify their work especially on an individual level.
 We gave these women new LAVA Z61 Pro smart phones as well as much needed digital literacy sessions to help them handle the smart phone.